Altinn/altinn-studio-docs/content/altinn-studio/guides/development/options/sources/dynamic/_index.en.md

 ### Based on the data model

 {{%notice warning%}}
 This approach is discouraged.
 From app-frontend version 4.9.0, it is possible to use the `queryParameters` property instead.
-As described above, this property allows you to add both static and dynamic query parameters using expressions, making them more flexible than `mapping`.
+As explained above, `queryParameters` enabled you to include both static and dynamic query parameters through expressions, offering greater flexibility compared to `mapping`.

 At some point, the `mapping` property will be removed, but when that happens tools will be provided to migrate existing configurations to use `queryParameters` instead.
 {{% /notice%}}